greenygh0st/bendrocorp-background-agent/README.md

-# bendrocorp-background-agent
+# Background Agent
-Written in .NET core.
-Compiled and is a little bit more reliable than Rails task runners.
-Don't tell the rails people that...
+Background task runner for BendroCorp.
+Looks to the task_managers table for scheduling.